Ben230/Crawl/README.md

 ## Tech stack
 ### Application
-We use React and Next.js to build a full stack JS application MongoDB for our database
+* We use React and Next.js to create our full stack application
-Travis CI and deployed in Now
+* Travis CI for our deployment pipelines and hosted in Now

 ### Testing
-JEST and Enzyme for unit tests
+* JEST and Enzyme for unit tests
-Cypress for functional tests
+* Cypress for functional tests

 ## Set up for local build